Let’s hope the future of social media isn’t this black

 The Future Of Social Media — Where Are We Going!?

 If you watch the episode Nosedive of Black Mirror, you will probably be a little repulsed.
-The episode hits a little to close to home!
+The episode hits a little too close to home!
 Hopefully, we don’t go down that dark (or Black) road, but it’s really beyond argument that we are moving in that direction.
+For example, China (in a truly Orwellian move) has started to use a “social credit score” to reward and punish its citizens.
+Will other countries begin to follow suit?

-Remember our happiness depends upon the depths of our relationships, not the number of them.
-It’s not based upon how many likes we get either.
-Likes and comments give us short bursts of pleasure but, like eating junk food, the positive feelings quickly fade.
+Remember our happiness depends upon the quality of our relationships, not how many followers or likes we have.
+Follows and likes do give us short bursts of pleasure but, like eating junk food, the positive feelings quickly fade.
 And, like eating junk food, there are long term health consequences to being caught up in social media and obtaining likes.

 I don’t think social media is inherently bad but, as the old saying goes, too much of a good thing isn’t good!
 So, we must work to ensure that we don’t see our reflection in the Black Mirror.
 We don’t want that bleak depiction in Black Mirror to be the future of social media.
 Let’s heed the warning of Nosedive.